sjsu-koby/Final-Project/README.md

 Added initial platform and fixed hitboxes

-Attempt to move sprite left to right
+Added sprite movement(left and right arrow keys)

-Add class for platforms/background
+Added class for platforms

+Added a game over screen

-Add a game over screen and artist statement
+Add a victory screen and artist statement

 Give sprites animation(not that important, but will attempt past due date)